confluentinc/tutorials/gen-ai-vector-embedding/flinksql/README.md

 ## Create model for vector embeddings

-Return to the Flink SQL shell that the `confluent flink quickstart ...` command opened.
+Return to the Flink SQL shell that the `confluent quickstart ...` command opened.
 If you closed out of it you can open a new shell session by running `confluent flink shell`.

 Before we can generate vector embeddings, we need to define a [remote model](https://docs.confluent.io/cloud/current/flink/reference/functions/model-inference-functions.html) in Confluent Cloud for Apache Flink: